-This bond will serve as a guarantee provided by a third party (Surety) to a second party (Obligee) regarding the first party’s compliance to the relevant laws, rules, and regulations.
+This bond will serve as a guarantee provided by a third party (Surety) to a second party (Obligee) regarding the first party’s compliance with the relevant laws, rules, and regulations.

 If the first party commits a bonded violation, the Obligee will be eligible to file a claim against the bond.
 Some of the violations include the following:

-- The funds received by the licensee was not deposited into the trust account.
+- The funds received by the licensee were not deposited into the trust account.

 - The licensee suspended payments to its trust obligations.

 The Principal must settle the bonded claim first.
 If the Principal fails to settle the claim, the Surety will do it for the Principal.
 After the claim has been settled, the Principal must indemnify the Surety under the terms of the bond agreement.

 How much does a California Check Sellers, Bill Payers, and Proraters Bond cost?